-I’ve entitled the drawings in this series Session Drawings because the layers if each drawing arrive at their level of completeness over the course of an arbitrary duration or session.
-Duration may be dictated by simply deciding that a layer is finished or simply on account of mundane interruptions from everyday life.
+I’ve entitled the drawings in this series Session Drawings because the layers of each drawing arrives at their level of completeness over the course of an arbitrary duration or session.
+The duration may be dictated by simply deciding that a layer is finished or simply on account of mundane interruptions from everyday life.
 More than one layer can be finished in a session.
 However, if one layer is completed and the next layer is left in an unfinished state, that’s how it will remain.
 Something that I begin one night will not be worked on again on the following morning.
 When a session is over, it’s on to the next.

 Session Drawing Animation

 The source for the animated work below are the drawings from the Session Drawing series.
 The titles for this part of the series refers to the drawing from which the animation was derived and which video in the series it is (i.e.—Session Drawing 3V3 is derived from Session Drawing 3 and it is the third video in the series).